DDoSolitary/alpine-repo/README.md

 To use the pre-built packages, follow these steps:

-1. Make sure `ca-certificates` has been installed.
+1. Make sure `ca-certificates` and `wget` has been installed.

 ```
-apk add ca-certificates
+apk add ca-certificates wget
 ```

 2. Trust my public key.